dthyresson/netlify-plugin-redwoodjs-env-validator/README.md

 ## Why?

-When deploying a RedwoodJS app to Netlify, even though you have setup the Build environment variables as part of teh Netlify Build & deploy settings, there is still [one step needed](https://redwoodjs.com/docs/environment-variables#web) to make those envs available on the `web` side of your RewoodJS app, either:
+When deploying a RedwoodJS app to Netlify, even though you have setup the Build environment variables as part of the Netlify Build & deploy settings, there is still [one step needed](https://redwoodjs.com/docs/environment-variables#web) to make those envs available on the `web` side of your RewoodJS app, either:

 1. Prefix your env vars with `REDWOOD_ENV_`
 1. Whitelist them in your `redwood.toml`